PKM74/Coherent/README.md

 - Make Installing from CD Possible (if not already)
 - Attempt to add some extra hardware support
 - Clean Up Source Files
+- Fix all the Makefiles

 ## Current Issues:
 - Well.. the entire SRC is a complete mess, nightmare fuel IMO
 - No clue how on earth to build the thing with how scattered the SRC all is
+- Makefiles are out-of-date and do not function

+# So what files are what?

+## SRC:
+My current working tree (based on mwc/romana/relic/d)

+## DOC:
+Documentation (Kinda confusing though)

+## MWC:
+Orignal Files Provided, such as backups of old versions